- Exhibits & Animals

 The Maritime Aquarium’s animals consume more than 14 tons of fish every year.
 And you thought you liked seafood!

 Eighteen tons of salt are used every year to make salt water for the Aquarium’s tanks.
-You should see the size of the salt shaker we have!
+You should see the size of our salt shaker!

 The Maritime Aquarium opened on July 16, 1988, as “The Maritime Center.”
 The name was changed in 1996 to better reflect the increasing number of marine life exhibits.

-Once an old warehouse in disrepair, The Maritime Aquarium has become an anchor for the revitalization of South Norwalk and an economic engine for the entire region, welcoming visitors each year from all 50 states and abroad.
+Our building was once an old abandoned brick warehouse in disrepair.
+Now, The Maritime Aquarium has been the anchor for the revitalization of South Norwalk and an economic engine for the entire region, welcoming visitors each year from all 50 states and abroad.

 The Maritime Aquarium is different from most other aquariums, because it focuses primarily on the marine life of one body of water: Long Island Sou